famouswelshman/16bit-reviews/README.md

 In this project I did not implement a 404 error page if there was a break in the program, something I would like to introduce in the future so that the user is aware that they have got to an area which is not valid.
 This is typical of a scenario where another user could type in the edit_review function directly into the browser but since I have edited the code to return the user to log in screen this might be something for future projects where a 404 error page would instead pop up to notify the user that this is not possible and to return to another page within the application.

+A nice feature to have would be a like facility where users have the ability to click a thumbs up or a thumbs down function per review and/or a star ratings visual on each review to show to users how others have ratef their review content.

 # Future Features
 Links to retro gaming purchase websites.